callawaycloud/force-source-clean/README.md

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org

-  -x, --manifest=manifest                                                           (required) The complete path for the
+  -x, --manifest=manifest                                                           [default: manifest/package.xml] The
-                                                                                    manifest (package.xml) file that
+                                                                                    complete path for the manifest
-                                                                                    specifies the components to
+                                                                                    (package.xml) file that specifies
-                                                                                    retrieve.
+                                                                                    the components to retrieve.

   --apiversion=apiversion                                                           override the api version used for
                                                                                     api requests made by this command